LATIN LITERATURE MOD. A

 2) proper reading and translation of Latin texts;

 3) critical and interpretation skills along with the ability to produce

 personal reinterpretation and interdisciplinary links;

-4) oral proficiency; correct use of language; ability to give proper answers
+4) oral proficiency; correct use of language; ability to give proper answers to given questions.

 Students will have to fully achieve the first two assessment criteria and

 score a minimum of 60 percent or better to get a pass grade.